-Nikki searched through multiple centres before settling on Oma Rapeti for her son and daughter, and found herself loving spending time at the centre more and more.
+Nikki searched through multiple centres before settling on Oma Rapeti for her son and daughter and found herself loving spending time at the centre.
 It wasn't until she reflected on how much the team had changed her parenting, gently supporting and guiding, that she realised she wanted to continue to learn and develop within Early Childhood Education.
 Having trained as a Chartered Accountant, but wanting something she was passionate about, Nikki was lucky enough to become a co-owner with her mum Sue.
 Nikki is mainly in the office, but often escapes to spend time and read books with the children.

 Malenka has been an educator at Oma Rāpeti since 2013.
-This has primarily been in the Burrow but she has been spending time in the Meadow since April 2017.
+Malenka has spent time in both the Burrow and the Meadow.
 She holds a Bachelor of Education (Teaching) from the University of Auckland.
 Malenka completed RIE® Foundations: Theory and Observation™ Course in 2011, and has also completed Dance with me in the Heart Levels One and Two.
 Malenka believes in the critical role that strong relationships with teachers, whānau and children play in children's learning.

 "You must be the change you want to see in the world."